Olivia-the-G/react-to-my-portfolio/README.md

 This portfolio is a compilation of all of my best projects to demonstrate my knowledge and skills to future employers.
 I am a UofT Bootcamp graduate just starting out in web development, but I am hoping to become a back-end dev once I am able to refine my learning and experience.

+Currently the website only has a front end, but I will be implementing a back end in the near future.

 ## Table of Contents

 - [Technologies Used](#technologies-used)